A teen in a plaid shirt stares out of the window

 1. Educate yourself about dissociative disorders

-2. Help to ensure your loved one’s safety
+2. Ensure your loved one’s safety

 • How can I best help you if a crisis arises?